Test-Time Training on Video Streams: Results

-\textbf{Alternative techniques for TTT.} Self-supervision with MAE is only one particular technique for test-time training.
-Subsection \ref{ttt-method} describes an outer loop, and any technique that does not use ground truth labels can be used to update the model inside the loop.
-We experiment with three most promising ones according to prior work: self-training \cite{volpi2022road}, layer norm (LN) adaptation \cite{schneider2020improving}, and Tent \cite{wang2020tent}.
+\paragraph{Alternative techniques for TTT.} Self-supervision with MAE is only one particular technique for test-time training.
+Subsection \ref{ttt-method} describes a general loop, and any technique that does not use ground truth labels can be used as a subroutine to update the model inside the loop.
+We experiment with three promising techniques according to prior work: self-training \citep{volpi2022road}, layer norm (LN) adaptation \citep{schneider2020improving}, and Tent \citep{wang2020tent}.
 For self-training, our implementation significantly improves on the version in \cite{volpi2022road}.
 Please refer to Appendix \ref{app-baselines} for an in depth discussion of these three techniques.

-\textbf{Class balancing.} Volpi et al. propose a heuristic that is applicable when implicit memory is used \cite{volpi2022road}: Record the number of predicted classes, for the initial model $h\circ f_0$ and the current model $h\circ f_t$.
+\paragraph{Class balancing.} \cite{volpi2022road} proposes a heuristic that can be used in conjunction with implicit memory: Record the number of predicted classes, for the initial model $h\circ f_0$ and the current model $h\circ f_t$.
 Reset the model parameters when the difference is large enough, in which case the predictions of the current model have likely collapsed.
 To compare with~\cite{volpi2022road}, we evaluate this heuristic on self-training and Tent.
-Methods with class balancing are appended with \emph{Class}.
-It cannot be applied to LN Adapt, which does not actually modify the trainable parameters in the model.
+This heuristic cannot be applied to LN Adapt, which does not actually modify the trainable parameters in the model.